11 Like a dog that returns to his vomit is a fool who repeats his folly.

-12 Do you see a man who is 3wise in his own eyes?
-4There is more hope for a fool than for him.
+12 Do you see a man who is wise in his own eyes?
+There is more hope for a fool than for him.

-13 5The sluggard says, "There is a lion in the road!
-There is a lion in the streets!"
+13 The sluggard says, “There is a lion in the road!
+There is a lion in the streets! ”

 14 As a door turns on its hinges, so does a sluggard on his bed.

-15 6The sluggard buries his hand in the dish; it wears him out to bring it back to his mouth.
+15 The sluggard buries his hand in the dish; it wears him out to bring it back to his mouth.

 17 Whoever meddles in a quarrel not his own is like one who takes a passing dog by the ears.

-19 is the man who deceives his neighbor and says, "I am only joking!"
+19 is the man who deceives his neighbor and says, “I am only joking! ”

 Almeida Atualizada (Portuguese) AA